oauthstuff/draft-oauth-rar/main.md

 These two examples are inspired by requirements for APIs used in the Norwegian eHealth system.

 In this use case the physical therapist sits in front of her computer using a local Electronic Health Records (EHR) system.
-She wants to look at the electronic patient records of a certain patient and she also wants to fetch the patients journal entries in another system, perhaps at another institution or a national service.
+They wants to look at the electronic patient records of a certain patient and they also wants to fetch the patients journal entries in another system, perhaps at another institution or a national service.
 Access to this data is provided by an API.

 The information necessary to authorize the request at the API is only known by the EHR system, and must be presented to the API.